 This law covers a broad range of substances, materials, intents, uses, circumstantial and direct evidence regarding pharmaceutical, as well as street drugs.
 The penalties for drug paraphernalia charges vary based on the drug or drugs involved, any evidence of intent to sell, the intended use stated by the defendant, and many other factors.
 Section 2925.14(F) of the Ohio Rev. Code lists the possible penalties associated with a drug paraphernalia conviction.

 The penalties for drug-related charges in Ohio can be severe and should be taken seriously.
-Contact Williams, Kratcoski & Can today to learn what you can do to protect yourself from drug paraphernalia charges.
+Contact Williams, Kratcoski, Griffin & Can, LLC today to learn what you can do to protect yourself from drug paraphernalia charges.